KakiasAcademicAlcove/DissertationProject/2 - Project Briefs/project1.md

 The rationale for this project lies in the growing need to understand and mitigate the risks associated with unpredictable failures in production environments.
 Rather than waiting for outages to occur, Chaos Engineering enables teams to simulate real-world failure scenarios—such as network latency, resource exhaustion, or service crashes—and evaluate how well their systems recover.

 This project provides students with the opportunity to explore Chaos Engineering in a controlled, academic setting.
 It bridges theory and practice by combining fault injection techniques with observability tools, allowing students to measure key reliability metrics such as Mean Time to Recovery (MTTR), error rates, and service availability.

-The
----
+## Related Literature

 ## Potential Tools & Technologies